trek-view/basecamp/_posts/2020-06-19-adding-a-custom-nadir-to-360-video-photo.md

 ---
 date: 2020-06-19
 title: "Adding a Custom Nadir to a 360 Photo or Video"
-description: "Branding your public images can be a great way to promote your other work.
+description: "Branding your public images can be a great way to promote your 360 work.
 A custom nadir is perfect for this."
 categories: developers
 tags: [nadir]
 author_staff_member: dgreenwood